 Each dish arrives with a subtly flavoured miso soup and you can have as much steamed rice as you like.
-There are also sides which change daily – we were given the choice of either sardines with pickled cucumber, or sautéed slippery jack mushrooms.
+There are also sides which change daily, such as sardines with pickled cucumber, or sauteed slippery jack mushrooms.